Forecasting Arctic Temperatures With Quantile Machine Learning: Forecasts and Estimated Uncertainty

 \section{Forecasts and Estimated Uncertainty}

-Addressing uncertainty in a principled way has been anticipated in the research design and algorithmic procedures employed.
-The 2024 data serve as a pristine holdout sample of test data that can represent unlabeled cases used in genuine forecasting.\footnote { The 2024 data have labels that are useful for didactic purposes and for evaluation of forecasting accuracy.
-But those labels have no role in the forecasts themselves and would not be known in an operational setting. } Forecasts for the 2024 data can be produced using the previously fitted quantile gradient-boosting algorithm and its \texttt{predict()} function in \textsf{R}.
+Addressing uncertainty in a principled way has been anticipated in the research design and algorithmic procedures employed.\footnote {The material in this section is likely to be unfamiliar to many readers because it differs from traditional efforts to compute forecasting uncertainty.
+Its recent popularity results from far fewer assumptions that are difficult to test.
+Somewhat more didactic material is provided. } The 2024 data serve as a pristine holdout sample of test data that can represent unlabeled cases used in genuine forecasting.\footnote { The 2024 data have labels that are useful for didactic purposes and for evaluation of forecasting accuracy.
+But those labels have no role in the forecasts themselves and would not be known in an operational setting. } Forecasts for the 2024 data are produced using the previously fitted quantile gradient-boosting algorithm and its \texttt{predict()} function in \textsf{R}.
 From the perspective of the trained algorithm, the 2024 lagged predictors constitute new, unlabeled data.

 Obtaining the adaptive conformal prediction regions is more involved.
 All conformal prediction regions begin with a pre-specified coverage probability.
 By convention, this probability is denoted by $(1-\alpha)$, where $\alpha$ lies between 0 and 0.50.
 In practice, coverage probabilities range from slightly above 0.50 to nearly 1.0, with values between 0.75 and 0.95 most common.
-The value of $\alpha$ is determined by subjective considerations shaped by the data and the application.
-For the conformal approach used with the Svalbard data, the coverage is $1-\alpha = 0.80$.
+The value of $\alpha$ is determined by subjective considerations shaped by the data, the application and the certainty that subsequent decision makers will likely require.
+For the conformal approach used here with the Svalbard data, the coverage is $1-\alpha = 0.80$.
+Other coverage values could be used with reasoning to follow unaffected.

 Larger coverage probabilities lead to larger conformal prediction regions.
 If the goal is to be highly confident that a forecast will be found within a particular prediction region, it makes sense that the length of the prediction region should be long.
 If the goal is to reduce the length of the prediction region in service of greater precision, confidence that the forecast will be found within that region must decline.
 Conformal prediction regions formalize this trade-off between coverage and precision.
 Stakeholders might legitimately prefer a different value for coverage, and within limits imposed by the data, another coverage value is easily implemented.\footnote { Ideally, a future decision about a coverage probability would be made with new data.
 If a new coverage probability is selected for the 2024 data after seeing the results, new complications are introduced and the conformal methods would need some modest changes \parencite{Sarkar2023}. }